altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

   case msg ⇒ //...
 }
 ```
-- The actor will always receive a RecoveryCompleted message,
+- The actor will always receive a `RecoveryCompleted` message,
     - even if there are no events in the journal and the snapshot store is empty,
-    - or if it’s a new persistent actor with a previously unused persistenceId.
+    - or if it’s a new persistent actor with a previously unused `persistenceId`.
-- If there is a problem with recovering the state of the actor from the journal,
+- If there is a problem with recovering the state of the actor from the journal:
+    - `onRecoveryFailure` is called
-    - onRecoveryFailure is called (logging the error by default) and the actor will be stopped.
+    - (logging the error by default)
+    - and the actor will be stopped.

 ## Internal stash
-- The persistent actor has a private stash for internally caching incoming messages
+- The persistent actor has a private [stash](../../03-actors#stash) for internally caching incoming messages
-    - during recovery or the persist\persistAll method persisting events.
+    - during [recovery](#recovery) or the `persist`\\`persistAll` method persisting events.
 - You can still use/inherit from the Stash interface.
 - The internal stash cooperates with the normal stash by hooking into unstashAll method
     - and making sure messages are unstashed properly to the internal stash to maintain ordering guarantees.